Wolvend/videoswarm/README.md

 ## TL;DR
 - Download [latest release](https://github.com/Cerzi/videoswarm/releases)
-- Open a folder with clips (optionally enable recursive scan)
+- Open a folder with clips (optionally enable recursive scan by ticking Subdirectories)
 - Browse videos in a live-playing masonry grid
+- Tag and rate videos to organize your dataset
+- Drag and drop videos directly into other apps (eg ComfyUI to re-use a video's workflow, or DaVinci Resolve to add the video to the timeline)
 - Double-click → fullscreen, ←/→ to navigate, Space to pause/play
-- Right click for context menu.
-Opening in file explorer will highlight the video file for easy drag and drop into ComfyUI to find old workflows
+- Right click for context menu: move to trash, open containing folder, etc

 ---